janvalo/averil/README.md

 ## Documentation

-Check the [Documentation](https://janvalo.github.io/averil/) here for snippets of elements and components of Averil
+Check the [Documentation](https://janvalo.github.io/averil/) here for snippets of elements and components of Averil.
+Please note that the documentation is still work in progress and it will be updated as we go along.

 ## Issues